Expert Legal Guidance You Can Trust

 - The preferences of the child, depending on their age (the older the child, the more heavily the court weighs their opinion);

 - How much each parent knows about the child;

-- How each parent disciplined the child prior to the custody case;
+- How each parent disciplined the child before the custody case;

-- How each parent plans to help the child pursue their best interests.
+- How each parent plans to help the child pursues their best interests.

 - Where the child will live a majority of the time;

-- How the parents plan to share custody on a weekly basis;
+- How the parents plan to share custody weekly;

 - How the parents plan to handle special events like holidays and vacations;

-- How the parents intend to preserve the child's best interests post-custody battle;
+- How the parents intend to preserve the children's best interests post-child custody battle;

 - Boundaries the parents will share for parenting the child;

 - Disciplinary tactics the parents agree to use;

 - How to handle expenses like health care and dental fees;

 - How to handle the child's educational, cultural, and religious experiences;

 - Any other stipulations the parents feel are essential (like whether they can disparage one another in front of the child, for example).

 Typically, family law courts in FL approve joint parenting plans reasonably quickly.

 However, if you and your co-parent cannot agree on a custody arrangement, you must present your parenting plan to the court in FL.
 The family law court will then examine each parenting plan and use that information to develop a parenting plan that the court deems equitable for both parents and is in the children's best interest.

 As mentioned earlier, courts in FL prefer it when parents can compromise on a joint parenting plan.
 To that end, courts may try and use a method of alternative dispute resolution, such as mediation, to help parents reach an agreement before continuing the custody battle in court.